 This is the ‘name’ of the configuration and you will use this name later to import the configuration into automation DSC.
+Note: The name of the ps1 file must match the configuration name in the file, otherwise, the configuration upload will fail.

 Next, you will see the features that will be applied to your VM (node).
 The Name parameters are standard Windows features that can be installed.
 The Ensure parameter setting of Present means that DSC should install the feature.